luisfhartenn/luisfhartenn/README.md

 - 🔨 Some of my skills are: Algorithm building (Portugol Studio) and Requirement Analysis
 - ⚡️ I’m currently learning Logical Data Model (LDM), Typebot, and SQL.
 - 🎯 My goal is to become a Full Stack Developer, to learn SQL, Java, Python, and to get a AWS certificate
-- 🕵🏼‍♂️ I’m looking to collaborate on anything that will put my skills to use and teach me new ones.
+- 🕵🏼‍♂️ I’m looking for my first professional or internship opportunity to apply my skills into and expand my horizons.
+I'm also looking to collaborate with anyone on any inovative project that will put my skills to use and teach me new ones.
+- XX I'm interested in AI, Mobile App Development, Website Development, and much more.
 - 💬 Ask me about anything!
 - 📫 Hit me up at: lfmhan@gmail.com